 38. Determinations for purposes of section 6(1)(d) of the Salaries and Allowances Act 1975

-For the purposes of section 6(1)(d) of the Salaries and Allowances Act 1975, the Governor may, on the recommendation of the Minister, determine that an office in the Public Service is an office included in the Special Division of the Public Service.
+(1) For the purposes of section 6(1)(d) of the Salaries and Allowances Act 1975, the Commissioner may determine that an office in the Public Service is an office included in the Special Division of the Public Service.

+(2) The Commissioner may amend or revoke a determination made under subsection (1).

+[Section 38 amended by No. 39 of 2010 s.
+37.]

 39. Retirement of public service officers on grounds of ill health

 (1) A public service officer may retire, or an employing authority may call on a public service officer to retire, from the Public Service on the grounds of ill health.